-So I've got lots of different tactics for that but yeah, you can reach into community groups and all sorts of things to get that post in front of more eyes.
-You know, I've just done a five-day Facebook challenge which I do periodically, just a free thing and it's surprising, one girl up in Anglesey got her post, one of her posts in front of 14,000 people.
+So what lots of different tactics for that but yeah, you can you can reach into community groups and all sorts of things to get that post in front of more eyes.
+You know, I've just done a Facebook five day Facebook challenge which I do periodically, just to free thing and it's surprising what one girl up in Anglesey got her post one of her posts in front of 14,000 people.
 I think there's more sheep than people in Anglesey so I was quite surprised.

-Are you sure it was people not sheep who saw the post?
-Dave says, I'm still doing follow ups at 50 quid for 30 minutes and it looks too low now.
-He's based in London.
+I'm sure it was people not cheaper.
+So the only treatment Dave says I'm still doing follow ups at 50 quid for 30 minutes and it looks too low.
+Now He's based in London.
 Yes.

-We've had Elvis Presley.
-Now we've got Cliff Richard.

-Oh, Cliff.

-Cliff says, how does Gilly feel about asking for deposits at the point of booking either and particularly online, but also on telephone, particularly for new patients?
+We've read Elvis Presley.
+Now we've got cliff, Richard.
+Oh, Cliff, Cliff says, How does Julie feel about asking for deposits at the point of booking either, particularly online, but also on telephone, particularly for new patients?

 I think I wouldn't bother taking a deposit, I would take the whole thing.
-And this is the complete opposite of my advice BC, before COVID.
-When I used to say I think it's off putting to book and pay.
-But now you can't even get a pizza delivered without booking and paying for it before it's even made for you.
+So the and this is the complete opposite of my advice.
+BC, before COVID.
+When I used to say I think it's off putting down to pay up book and pay.
+But now you can't even get a pizza delivered without booking and paying for it before it's even made made for you.
 So we've all been retrained in the last couple of years.
 So book and pay works perfectly.

-And it is one of the marvelous, marvelous things about online booking systems, isn't it, that there's no human intervention here, you get to a bit that says pay now.
-And you do.
-I can understand people feeling more awkward about it when it's a telephone call, and you're having to say pay, but actually patients don't mind, do they, they expect it.
+And it is one of the marvellous marvellous things about online booking systems, isn't it that there's no human intervention?
+It's just you gets a bit that says pay?
+No. And you do okay.
+It is I can understand people feeling more awkward about it when it's a telephone call, and you're having to say pay, but actually patients don't mind do they expect it?